yiisoft/db/UPGRADE.md

 ### Build `Expression` instances inside `Expression::$params`

+`ExpressionBuilder` is replaced by an abstract class `AbstractExpressionBuilder` with an instance of the `QueryBuilderInterface` parameter in the constructor.
+Each DBMS driver should implement its own expression builder.

+`Expression::$params` can contain:
-- `Expression::$params` can contain non-unique placeholder names, they will be replaced with unique names.
+- non-unique placeholder names, they will be replaced with unique names.
-- `Expression::$params` can contain `Expression` instances, they will be built when building a query using `QueryBuilder`.
+- `Expression` instances, they will be built when building a query using `QueryBuilder`.